Pathoschild/canimod.github.io/guides/editing-maps.md

 it.
 Each property has a name (which defines the type of property) and value (which configures the property).

-To view and edit map properties in Tiled:
+To view and edit tile properties in Tiled:

 1. _No idea. (todo)_